Leonardo da Vinci's resume

+Limited edition of 62 copies typeset by hand, numbered and letterpress printed.
 The first modern curriculum vitae, written by Leonardo da Vinci to the Duke in Milan, proves to be a document of rare effectiveness.
-Its ten-point structure describes a man so versatile and polymath that it would be difficult for any other candidate to compete with that.

 In this letter (Foglio 1082 r, Codice Atlantico, Ambrosiana Library), Leonardo lists its military, architectural and artistic competences, thus masterfully titillating the Duke's aspirations.
 He got the job, ça va sans dire.